zonneplan/KiBot/README.md

-  -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file --only-names                     Print only the names --only-pre                       Print only the preflights.
-Note that
+  -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file --only-names                     Print only the names.
+Note that for --list
+                                   if no other --only-* option is provided it also acts as a virtual --only-outputs --only-groups                    Print only the groups.
-                                   `--only-names` alone prints only the outputs -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`
+  --only-pre                       Print only the preflights -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`